-You don't even need to be a photographer to love this style of holiday - who wouldn't like a bit of extra patience from their tour leaders, or to be given the opportunity to fly over the migrating herds of Africa in a doors-off plane or over a beautiful coastline in a doors-off helicopter for some epic views?
+You don't even need to be a photographer to love this style of holiday - who wouldn't like a bit of luxury and a bit of extra patience from their tour leaders, or to be given the opportunity to fly over lakes covered in pink flamingos in Africa in a doors-off plane or over a beautiful coastline in a doors-off helicopter for some epic views?
 Stay on a private island, learn some new skills with your photography, make some new friends and have an unforgettable, unique holiday - all at the same time!
 Sound good?
-Well, there's a reason more than half of our guests come back again, and again!
+Well, there's a reason more than half of our guests come back again, and again on our photo tours!

 For each of our tours, we've carefully prepared (and keep updated) a detailed information booklet covering everything including our recommendations for what kind of camera & lenses we'd consider well suited for that trip, as well as also everything else like clothes, what type of power plug, what currency, what the climate is like, language tips and plenty of other information to help answer all your questions!
 We'll send you a copy of this information booklet when you book, or you can email us for one in advance.
 We also have a selection of lenses including telephoto lenses for hire, please email us in advance if you're interested.